silx-kit/pyFAI/README.rst

 installation files (Chose the one corresponding to your python version).

 For MacOSX users with MacOS version>10.7, the default compiler switched from gcc to clang and dropped the OpenMP support.
-Three options for you:

-* Install a version of gcc (>4.2) on MacOSX
-* use the "--no-openmp" option to setup.py (depends on Cython installed)
+Please refer to the installation documentation ...

 Documentation
 -------------